yashbhargava1992/stingray/docs/install.rst

     $ pip install stingray

 And you should be done!
-Just remember to run the tests before you use it!
+Just remember to :ref:`run the tests <testsuite>` before you use it!

 Installing from source (bleeding edge version)
 ----------------------------------------------